rxavier/poniard/docs/guide.md

 ordinal-encodes categoricals as pandas `category` dtype so the estimator splits on them directly.
 It is only valid for `HistGradientBoosting*` estimators, which get `categorical_features="from_dtype"` set automatically as a side effect.
-Everything else falls back to `"default"`.
+Mapping it to anything else raises `ValueError`.

 Templates can be registered and assigned at runtime: